Pious Edward the Confessor

 Back to our Kings and Queens for now:

-The first Richard, then John I with his civil row.
+The first Richard, then John with his civil row.

-John was smart, but the Lords were smarter;
+John was smart, but the Barons were smarter;

 John passed the crown to the next in line.